itamareyal/rims/README.md

 ```

 * _Simulation trace_
-#### Video outputs are saved in "Video outputs" folder
+#### Video outputs are saved in "simulation outputs/00_Video outputs" folder
-#### Histograms of all ion types on the same plot are saved in "Multiple ions histograms" folder
+#### Histograms of all ion types on the same plot are saved in "simulation outputs/00_Multiple ions histograms" folder

 ## Credits
 #### Eran Weil